-The switch then forwards the packet to the DHCP server.
-When the server receives the DHCP request, it allocates a free IP address for the DHCP client from its defined scope for the DHCP client's subnet, and sends a DHCP response back to the DHCP relay agent (i.e., this switch).
-This switch then passes the DHCP response received from the server to the client.
+If L2 DHCP relay is enabled, and this switch sees a DHCP request broadcast, it will unicast the request towards the configured server(s).
+Further Option 82 RID and CID information can be configured to be included with the unicast DHCP Request packet.
+When Option 82 information is configured the switch's policy can be configured to drop, keep or replace and the extra sub-options sub-types can be included or excluded.
+When the server receives the DHCP request, it allocates a free IP address for the DHCP client from its defined scope for the DHCP client's subnet, and sends a DHCP response back to the network segment where this switch is situated.
+The switch will then eventually pass the DHCP response received from the server to the client.